alirezadir/Machine-Learning-Interviews/README.md

 At the time I'm putting these notes together, machine learning interviews at different companies do not follow a unique structure unlike software engineering interviews.
 However, I found some of the components very similar to each other, although under different namings.

 My preparation was focused mostly for *Machine Learning Engineer* (and Applied Scientist) roles at big companies.
-Although relevant roles such as "Data Dcience" or "ML research scientist" have different structure, some of the modules reviewed can be still useful.
-For more understanding about diff
+Although relevant roles such as "Data Science" or "ML research scientist" have different structures, some of the modules reviewed can be still useful.
+For more understanding about different technical roles within ML umbreall you can refer to [Link]

 The following components are the most common interview modules that I found for ML engineer roles at different companies.
 We will go through them one by one and share how one can prepare.

 # 1. General Coding (Algorithms and Data Structures) Interview :computer:
 As an ML engineer, you're first expected to have a good understanding of general software engineering concepts, and in particular, basic algorithms and data structure.

-Depending on the company and seniority level, there is usually one or two rounds of general coding interviews.
+Depending on the company and seniority level, there are usually one or two rounds of general coding interviews.
 The general coding interview is very similar to SW engineer coding interviews, and one can get prepared for this one same as other SW engineering roles.

 ## Leetcode

 At this time, [leetcode](https://leetcode.com/) is the most popular place to practice coding questions.
-I practived with around 350 problems, which were roughly distributed as **55% Medium, 35% Easy, and 15% Hard** problems.
-You can find some information on the questions that I practiced in [Ma Leet Sheet](https://docs.google.com/spreadsheets/d/1A8GIgCIn7gvnwE-ZBymI-4-5_ZxQfyeQu99N6f5gEGk/edit#gid=656844248) - Yea I tried to have a little bit fun with it here and there to make the pain easier to carry :D (I will write on my apporach to leetcode in future.)
+I practiced with around 350 problems, which were roughly distributed as **55% Medium, 35% Easy, and 15% Hard** problems.
+You can find some information on the questions that I practiced in [Ma Leet Sheet](https://docs.google.com/spreadsheets/d/1A8GIgCIn7gvnwE-ZBymI-4-5_ZxQfyeQu99N6f5gEGk/edit#gid=656844248) - Yea I tried to have a little bit fun with it here and there to make the pain easier to carry :D (I will write on my approach to leetcode in the future.)

 ## Educative.io

-I was introduced to [educative.io](https://www.educative.io/) by a friend of mine, amd soon found it super useful in understanding the concepts of CS algorithms in more depth via their nice visualizations as well as categorizations.
+I was introduced to [educative.io](https://www.educative.io/) by a friend of mine, and soon found it super useful in understanding the concepts of CS algorithms in more depth via their nice visualizations as well as categorizations.
 In particular, I found the [Grokking the Coding Interview](https://www.educative.io/courses/grokking-the-coding-interview) pretty helpful in organizing my mind on approaching interview questions with similar patterns.
 And the [Grokking Dynamic Programming Patterns for Coding Interviews](https://www.educative.io/courses/grokking-dynamic-programming-patterns-for-coding-interviews) with a great categorization of DP patterns made tackling DP problems a piece of cake even though I wa initially scared!

 ## Interview Kickstart
-As I had never taken an algorithms course before and this was my first preparation for coding interviews, I decided to invest a bit on myself and took [interview kickstart](https://www.interviewkickstart.com/)'s  technical interview prep course.
-In particular, my favorites were algorithms classes taught by [Omkar](https://www.linkedin.com/in/omkar-deshpande-2013588/), who dived deep in algorithms with his unique approach, the mock interviews, which well prepared my sklillsets for the main interviews. **Remember:** Interviewing is a skill and the more skillful you are, the better the resulst will be.
+As I had never taken an algorithms course before and this was my first preparation for coding interviews, I decided to invest a bit in myself and took the [interview kickstart](https://www.interviewkickstart.com/)'s  technical interview prep course.
+In particular, my favorites were algorithms classes taught by [Omkar](https://www.linkedin.com/in/omkar-deshpande-2013588/), who dived deep in algorithms with his unique approach, the mock interviews, which well prepared my skillsets for the main interviews. **Remember:** Interviewing is a skill and the more skillful you are, the better the results will be.
 Another part of the program that I learned a lot from (while many others ignored :D), was career coaching sessions with [Nick](https://www.linkedin.com/in/nickcam/).

-# 2. ML Coding :robot:
+# 2. ML/Data Coding :robot:
 ML coding module may or may not exist in particular companies interviews.
 The good news is that, there are a limited number of ML algorithms that candidates are expected to be able to code.
 The most common ones include:
 - k-means clustering
 - k-nearest neighbors